Rekihyt/Sifu/README.md

 ### About

-Sifu is a Turing-incomplete programming language based on concatenative pattern matching.
+Sifu is a Turing-incomplete programming language based on concatenative trie matching.
 It aims to fill a niche for solving problems with finite time/ memory requirements.
 Any program in Sifu will terminate, making it easier to reason about its effects.
 This also provides the possibility of proving